Sage-Bionetworks-IT/imagecentral-dashboard/README.md

 # AMI Dashboard
-Here are a list of AMIs
+Here are a list of AMIs that can be used by Sage Bionetworks for provisioning.
+This dashboard is updated on a daily basis.

 AMI Name | AMI Id
 -------- | ------